Chef Mitchell preparing Colorful Cereal Cheesecake Tacos

 Not Crispy Enough

-Problem: If the taco shells are not crispy, they might not have baked long enough.
+Problem: If the taco shells are not crispy, they may be undercooked.

 βœ…